Graceland: Tourist destination

 One of the largest gatherings assembled on the 25th anniversary in 2002 with one estimate of 40,000 people in attendance, despite the heavy rain.
 On the 38th anniversary of Elvis's death, an estimated 30,000 people attended the Candlelight Vigil during the night of August 15–16, 2015.
 On the 40th anniversary of Elvis's death, on August 15–16, 2017, at least 50,000 fans were expected to attend the Candlelight Vigil.
 No official figure seems to have been released, maybe because, for the first time, attendees had to pay at least the lowest tour fare, $28.75, to cover the extra security costs due to a larger than usual crowd.

-Starting in 2018, the headstone of Gladys Presley, which was placed on her original grave at Memphis' Forest Hill Cemetery in December 1964 and later stored in the Graceland archive after her remains were relocated to Graceland in 1977, would be publicly displayed in the Graceland Mediation Garden.
+Since 2018, the headstone of Gladys Presley, which was placed on her original grave at Memphis' Forest Hill Cemetery in December 1964 and later stored in the Graceland archive after her remains were relocated to Graceland in 1977, has been publicly displayed in the Graceland Mediation Garden.

 For many of the hundreds of thousands of people who visit Graceland each year, the visit takes on a quasi-religious perspective.
 They may plan for years to journey to the home of the 'King' of rock and roll.
 On site, headphones narrate the salient events of Elvis's life and introduce the relics that adorn the rooms and corridors.
 The rhetorical mode is hagiographic, celebrating the life of an extraordinary man, emphasizing his generosity, his kindness and good fellowship, how he was at once a poor boy who made good, an extraordinary musical talent, a sinner and substance abuser, and a religious man devoted to the Gospel and its music.
 At the meditation garden, containing Elvis's grave, some visitors pray, kneel, or quietly sing one of Elvis's favorite hymns.
 The brick wall that encloses the mansion's grounds is covered with graffiti that express an admiration for Presley as well as petitions for help and thanks for favors granted.